martinsolent/github_profile_2020/README.md

 # GitHub Profile
 ### How to create a main profile

-There are some new features on GitHub for creating a main promotional profile and pinning repositories on your Overview page like the example below:
+There are some new features on GitHub for creating a main promotional profile and pinning repositories on your Overview page, like the example below:

+![link_to_gitHub_example](github_profile_img/link_to_gitHub_example.png)

 **POWELL.,M. 2025.** *M0nica - Overview* [viewed 21 March 2025].
 Available from: [https://github.com/M0nica](https://github.com/M0nica)

-![link_to_gitHub_example](github_profile_img/link_to_gitHub_example.png)

 #### Avoid having a GitHub Profile that makes you look like a Bot!